meeshyep/TechTest_TicTacToe/README.md

 - A turn ends when a player claims a field
 - A player wins if they claim all the fields in a row, column or diagonal
 - A game is over if a player wins
-- A game is over when all fields are taken
+- A game is over when all fields are taken <br>

-- Build the business logic for a game of tic tac toe.
+Build the business logic for a game of tic tac toe.
 It should be easy to implement a working game of tic tac toe by combining your code with any user interface, whether web or command line.